How to Hear God Clearly: Your Ultimate Guide for Hearing God

 • The Bedtime Review: "God, where were You in my day today?"
 You'll be amazed at what you notice in hindsight.

-These are examples, but there may be other times during your day when you could visit with God: the drive to work, while vacuuming, or while taking an evening walk.
+These are examples, but there may be other times during your day when you could visit with God — the drive to work, while vacuuming, or during an evening walk.
 The goal isn't to add another burden to your schedule but to recognize that God is already present in every moment.
 You're simply learning to tune in.

 A Simple, Proven Approach to Conversing with God